October 10, 2023

 Compute nodes, login nodes and remote desktops...

-Within the ERISOne compute cluster, computers and referred to as "nodes".
+Within the SciC Linux Clusters, computers are referred to as "nodes".
 Find out which node you are currently working on from its host name, which is shown in the terminal prompt, or from the output of the "hostname" command

-All users of the cluster log initially log in to these nodes, which are named eris1n2, eris1n3 etc. For the benefit of all cluster users, use of these nodes should be limited to job submission, file editing and small-scale file copying.
+All users of the cluster log initially log in to these nodes, which are named eris1n2, eris1n3, eris2n4, eris2n5, erisxdl1, erisxdl2, or erisxdl3.
+For the benefit of all cluster users, use of these nodes should be limited to job submission, file editing and small-scale file copying.
+Please note that users are limited to 30 processes, 3 days of continuous compute time, and 8GB of memory per process on the login nodes.
+Jobs that go beyond the limits will be terminated without warning.

 Any computational and data-intensive work takes place on the compute nodes.
 Time and resources on these nodes is exclusively granted by a request to the the job scheduler to prevent resource conflicts between jobs.
 You can request a command-line session immediately on a compute node using the interactive queue.
-Compute nodes are named cmu001… ib001… gpu001…
+To see the list of hosts, use the bhosts command to see which are available.

 To use applications and software provided by the cluster during your jobs, you can take advantage of the cluster's module system.
 Learn more about loading ready-to-go applications in Loading Applications.

-For questions related to the use of ERISOne, first check the frequently asked questions in our Knowledge Base.
+For questions related to the use of SciC Linux Clusters, first check the frequently asked questions in our Knowledge Base.
 For service request, software installation requests and reporting problems fill the appropriate form from our Forms Library and contact Scientific Computing Support with further queries.

 Note that email correspondence from the Scientific Computing support team includes a message header inviting you to check the status of the support requests online.
 The ticket site http://tickets.partners.org/ does not use your Mass General Brigham ID or password for log-in.
 Request a new password using your primary email address as the username.